 Coordinate and process supportive services for clients at high risk for homelessness

-Enhanced Adult Residential Facilities These facilities are homelike environments that are generally used as a step down from State Hospital, MHRC/IMD, Acute Hospital and Crisis Residential or a step up from unenhanced B&C Homes and serves lower functioning clients who are less active in recovery and/or require prompting for services.
-MH services are not provided on site though transportation to services and CFCL services are provided.
+Enhanced Adult Residential Facilities: These facilities are homelike environments that are generally used as a step down from state hospital, MHRC/IMD, acute hospital and crisis residential or a step up from unenhanced B&C Homes and serves lower functioning clients who are less active in recovery and/or require prompting for services.
+MH services are not provided on site though transportation to services and CFLC services are provided.
 In addition, a daily outing is provided at each facility.

-Non-Enhanced Licensed Adult Residential Facilities Non-Enhanced Licensed Adult Residential Facilities Adult Residential Facilities (ARF) are facilities of any capacity that provide 24-hour non-medical care for adults ages 18 through 59, who are unable to provide for their own daily needs.
+Non-Enhanced Licensed Adult Residential Facilities: Non-Enhanced Licensed Adult Residential Facilities (ARF) are facilities of any capacity that provide 24-hour non-medical care for adults ages 18 through 59, who are unable to provide for their own daily needs.
 Adults may be physically handicapped, developmentally disabled, and/or mentally disabled.
 There are over 100 licensed ARFs in Kern County; however not all serve the mentally ill.

-Sober Living Environments (SLE) These facilities are homelike environments that offer adult mental health clients a 24-hours a day structure community living environment that supports a clean and sober lifestyle free from the use of illicit drugs and alcohol.
+Unlicensed Sober Living Environments (SLE): These facilities are homelike environments that offer adult behavioral health clients a 24-hours a day, supervision and structured community living environment that supports a clean and sober lifestyle free from the use of illicit drugs and alcohol.